AtomicNoggin/keynavagable/README.md

 ### Element.prototype.tabNext

 Set the element to move focus to when the `Tab` key is pressed.
-Value can either be an Element or a string representing the id of an Element.
+Value can either be an element or a string representing the id of an element.
 Will alternately read the id value set in a `tab-next` attribute.

 ### Element.prototype.tabPrevious

 Set the element to move focus to when the `Shift Tab` keys are pressed.
-Value can either be an Element or a string representing the id of an Element.
+Value can either be an element or a string representing the id of an element.
 Will alternately read the id value set in a `tab-previous` attribute.

 ## Methods

 ### Element.prototype.setKeyAction(key,method[,target])

-Associate a key press or key press combination to a function for a given Element
+Associate a key press or key press combination to a function for a given element.

 #### Arguments: